 Who I Am

+I am a son, husband, brother, nephew, cousin, uncle, grandson, friend, and neighbour.
 I was born in Ellensburg, Washington (the territory of the Yakama).
-I live in Prince Rupert, BC (the territory of the Tsimshian).
+I live in Prince Rupert, BC (the territory of the Ts’msyan).
 I am a dual citizen of Canada and the United States.
 I moved to Canada in 2007 and became a Canadian citizen in 2014.
-My husband Ron is a computer programmer.
-I am also a son, brother, nephew, cousin, uncle, grandson, friend, and neighbour.
+My husband Ron and I were married in 2009 – on our tenth anniversary.

 I enjoy hiking and camping, playing board games with friends, cooking, reading, and writing.
 I also love travelling – both near home and to far off places.
 I like camping for the weekend, going to small towns all around the world, visiting ancient sites, travelling on ferries and trains, taking part in traditional music and theatre festivals, and seeing rivers.